[Solved] How To Get Water Out Of Charging Port

 Blow Air Into The Charging Port

-When you blow air or compressed air into your USB or lightning port with your mouth or vacuum hose, water can get further into your device and on sensitive parts instead of getting dry.
+When you blow air or compressed air into your USB or lightning port with your mouth or vacuum hose, water can get pushed further into your device and onto sensitive parts instead of drying out.

-Thus, once you plug your lightning cable or USB charger into the connector, little bouts of electricity can spark up the sensitive component, thereby causing more damage to your device.
+Once you plug your lightning cable or USB charger into the connector too early, small sparks can hit sensitive parts and cause more damage to your device.

 Use Isopropyl Alcohol